huskyroboticsteam/2016-17/README.md

 ### SDL2 Installation:
 pip install PySDL2

-Also download SDL.dll from http://libsdl.org/download-2.0.php for your version of Python x86 SDL for x86 Python install
+Also download SDL.dll from http://libsdl.org/download-2.0.php for your version of Python (i.e.: x86 SDL for x86 Python install)
+Add to Python install directory under DLLs and add PYSDL2_DLL_PATH=<Your python dll directory> to the system path